“If you want others to be happy, practice compassion.

 41. Write a referral for someone who you know is looking for a job without them asking.

 42. Leave a newspaper, magazine or even a book at a coffee house once you’ve read it for the next person.
-You can add a note that says you hope they enjoyed it as much as you did.
+You can add a note that says you hope they will enjoy it as much as you did.

 43. Mentor an at-risk child or teenager by becoming a big brother or sister with the Big Brother Big Sister Foundation and help them achieve their potential.